alarm-redist/fifty-states/analyses/GA_cd_2000/doc_GA_cd_2000.md

 1. have equal populations
 1. be geographically compact
 1. preserve county and municipality boundaries as much as possible
+1. comply with the Voting Rights Act
+1. preserve the cores of existing districts and avoid contests between incumbents
+1. use voting district boundaries as building blocks for districts

 ### Algorithmic Constraints